OpenWeightlessCIC/OpenWeightless/README.md

 Where an organisation does NOT want an Open Source license, such as for commercial, policy, indemnity or other reason(s) this code can be incorporated as-is or in a derivatitive work, provided the ACCESS to PATENTS and TRADEMARKS policies are followed.
-Weightless SIG and OpenWeightless CIC are happy to help.
+Weightless SIG and OpenWeightless C.I.C. are happy to help.

 SOFTWARE LICENSE: